Lead-in: Why the Quadranym Is Great but Hard to See at First

 The quadranym does not begin with meaning.
 It begins earlier, at the level where experience is organized not by concepts, but by tensions—differences in intensity, opposition, and balance.
 Before anything can be said to be true or false, something has to hold together.
 The quadranym formalizes that holding.

-This is why its components can be mistaken.
-The words inside it appear semantic, but they function as role-performers—“kabuki words”—positioned to carry tension, not to assert meaning.
+Its components can easily be mistaken, as the words inside it appear semantic, but they function as role-performers—“kabuki words”—positioned to carry tension, not to assert meaning.
 Read too quickly, the quadranym collapses into interpretation.
 Read correctly, it reveals a system that operates prior to interpretation, structuring how coherence forms under pressure.

 The aim of this essay is not to define the quadranym all at once, but to prevent its first misunderstanding.
 Once it is seen as a pre-semantic configuration—expressed as a field (Hyper Quadranym) and as events (Quadranym Unit)—the rest of its structure can unfold without distortion.